freyste/freyste.github.io/_posts/2020-6-17-Perfect_Pokeball.md

 ![_config.yml]({{ site.baseurl }}/images/pokefight.gif)

 I knew that any Pokéball I made for them was going to take a beating as they would inevitably throw it and probably not always onto soft surfaces.
-With that in mind initially the idea was just to make a a super strong, heavy, simple ball that could take a beating.
+With that in mind, initially the idea was just to make a a super strong, heavy, simple ball that could take a beating.

 ![_config.yml]({{ site.baseurl }}/images/OG_Pokeball.jpeg)